Recipe Overview

 As you can see, the photos show really nice rounded meatballs.
 It’s okay if yours don’t look exactly like that.
 This isn’t Food Network, it’s your own kitchen.
 If you do want yours to look more evenly rounded, wet your fingers and shape the meatballs up a bit.

-Air fry the meatballs at 400°F for 12 to 15 minutes.
+Cook.
+Air fry the meatballs at 400°F for 12 to 15 minutes (there’s no need to preheat the air fryer first).
 Check them once or twice to make sure they are browning evenly.
 Use tongs to rearrange them a bit if you have to.

 Not sure if the meatballs are cooked all the way through?
 Use an instant read thermometer to check the internal temperature of one or two meatballs.
 It should be at least 165°F.